 I learned they also prune the trees all year is for the safety of the people and property under the trees.
 Said Rollins, “We prioritize sidewalks and streets, to keep everybody who’s walking or driving safe.
 Safety is always a concern."
 That's especially nice for me as I bike to work, and don't have to worry about fallen branches either blocking my way or getting caught up in my wheels—even nicer to know I don't have to worry about them falling on me, either.

 That concern for safety extends to the arborists, who are often climbing through trees to get to their workplace.
 "We have a bucket truck, but it only reaches so far.
 It goes up 50 feet, but we’ve got trees that are 130 feet tall."
 As George and I talked, the arborists were filing in at the end of a shift, storing their chain saws and other tools, reminding me of the need for a heightened focus on safety.

 The priority after safety, Rollins explained, "is caring for our oldest trees, which sit on Capitol Square."

 "We check over the trees on the West Front twice a year when they set up the tents because they’re a problematic species that can break in storms.
 They're Ohio Buckeyes, and they have fruit that gets really big and heavy so it weighs the limbs down, and they also have big leaves and they’re soft wood," says Rollins.
 "They're beautiful trees; however, Olmsted never thought about holding big concerts right underneath of them."

-All of us at the AOC keep preservation of the Capitol in the forefront of everything we do, and I was glad to hear from George that he and his team do all they can to keep this history alive as long as possible while protecting those of us who work here now.
+All of us at the Architect of the Capitol keep preservation of the Capitol in the forefront of everything we do, and I was glad to hear from George that he and his team do all they can to keep this history alive as long as possible while protecting those of us who work here now.